mrrobbob/nc-news/README.md

 1. `.env.development` containing the single line `PGDATABASE=nc_news`
 2. `.env.test` containing the single line `PGDATABASE=nc_news_test`.

-After this, run the following get everything ready:
+After this, run the following to get everything ready:

 1. Run `npm install` in the terminal to install dependencies.
 2. Run `npm run setup-dbs` to set up the PostgreSQL databases.